 The purpose of reports is to convey information.
-A report converts underlying data into information.
+A report is one of the only user-facing steps when converting data into useful information.

 To create a report you need to think about the following:

 The first thing you need to consider is the audience.

 You can’t decide on the type of report or the software to produce the report until you know who the audience is.

 The marketing department will want to see something different to the board.